kubevela/kube-trigger/examples/README.md

 Described in issue https://github.com/kubevela/kubevela/issues/4418 , sometimes we want to trigger Application update.

-This can already do that.
+Current kube-trigger can already do that.
 Let's see an example.

 In `sample.yaml`, we have: